 - FEEDBACK SESSIONS.
-Joseph Ravens responds to your current work or portfolio, one-on-one.
+DFBRL8R Director Joseph Ravens responds to your current or past work.

 - MEETING ARTISTS.
 Gain valuable insight into how artists from around the world work and live.
 Make meaningful and valuable connections with artists, organizations, and communities.

 - PRACTICAL SKILLS.
 Apprentices receive a lot of applicable skills and knowledge about the presentation of performance art and running a non profit 501c3 organization.

 - PERFORMANCE OPPORTUNITIES.
 Apprentices are often offered opportunities to participate in works by guest artists or collaborate in a meaningful way.
 Successful participants are invited to present their work in a final showcase in August of 2019.

 - MOP TALK.
 Informal discussion sessions take place once a month.
 The group will engage in conversations ranging from the prior exhibition to an analysis of a particular genre or idea.
 These visits may include virtual interviews/conversations with guests, along with other advice and information about theories, ethics, protocols, and professional development.

 - RUB ELBOWS.
 Meet influential people in the art world.